 Maybe they just turned on the GIF light?
 Did they hear it was a popular thing?
 Or they just sneak things in without telling anyone?

 No matter, we can now haz GIF in Google docs.
 Bring it on!

-The post "Google Wakes Up and Smells the Animated GIF" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2013/02/google-wakes-up/) on February 19, 2013.
+The post "Google Wakes Up and Smells the Animated GIF" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2013/02/google-wakes-up/) on February 19, 2013.